 8. Evaluate the Pool

-Prior to the closing date for applicants, work with the Active Recruitment Team contact to review the demographic representation of the candidates.
+Prior to the closing date for applicants, work with the HR Recruitment Consultant or search advocate to review the overall pool of applicants.
 This should be done with enough time to be able to make further efforts to broaden the pool.

 - Review the preceding process and take additional steps to broaden the pool.